-ITEM PUBLIC ACCESS AVAILABILITY Information made available for the self-study Not available 2.
+ITEM PUBLIC ACCESS AVAILABILITY 1.
+Information made available for the self-study Not available 2.
 Self-study report 3.
-Report of the External Review Committee Available upon written request to the Provos 4.
-Specified responses to the report of the External Review Committee
+Report of the External Review Committee Available upon written request to the Drovest 4.
+Specified responses to the report of the External - Available upon written request to the Provos Review Committee